MaloofBashir/Quran-Bot-/README.md

     <td>String</td>
   </tr>
 </table>
-<h6>We all are very much familier with the values of surah and ayah so we will be mentioning the value of s-name and ed ony.This will help you to  fetch the diferent editions easily</h6>
+<h6>We all are very much familiar with the values of surah and ayah so we will be mentioning the values of s-name and ed ony.This will help you to  fetch the diferent editions easily</h6>
 <h3>Vaues for ed and s-name </h3>

 <table>